linobollansee/property-value-maximizer/README.md

   - User Story 2.1: Data Cleaning and Quality Assurance
     - As a developer, I want to implement a robust data cleaning process so that I can ensure the dataset is accurate, reliable, and of high quality.
+      - Acceptance Criteria:
+        - All missing or null values in the dataset must be identified.
+        - A data profile report must be generated.
+        - Visualizations should demonstrate the effect of cleaning.
+        - Missing values are imputed.
+      - Tasks:
+        - Inspect the dataset to identify missing or null values across all columns.
+        - A complete data profile report is generated.
+        - Create visualizations (bar charts, box plots, histograms).
+        - Apply imputation to missing values.

 - **Model Training, Optimization, and Validation Epic**